The Baby Years

 As you go through pregnancy, the ligaments get looser to prepare for the birth but this can cause strain or uneven movement, especially if you have some muscle weakness.
 Other symptoms are walking with a limp or waddling gait.

-We will take a history and do a full assessment of the back, pelvis, hip and sometimes pelvic floor to find the cause of your pain.
+We will take a history and do a full assessment of the back, pelvis and hip to find the cause of your pain.
 Treatment may include manual therapy, strengthening exercises, postural advice and we may prescribe a support belt.
-Pelvic pain may resolve on its own after a day or so but if not, it is worth making an appointment with one of our women’s health physiotherapists (Mariola or Linda).
+Pelvic pain may resolve on its own after a day or so but if not, it is worth making an appointment with one of our physiotherapists.
+If you specifically wish to have a check of your pelvic floor muscles, make the appointment with our pelvic physiotherapist, Linda.

 It is important that you keep both fit and active during pregnancy and we can help advise you on that.